 Brief Mission Homecoming Report

-Currently, we are trying to settle down.
-Kathy has been hired at Cedar City Hospital (Intermountain Healthcare) working as a Postpartum Nurse and Lactation Consultant.
-So, it looks like the Cedar City area will be our home going forward.
-We’ve made an offer on a house in Enoch, Utah, and the offer has been accepted.
-We anticipate the papers will be signed on Monday, Jul 1st, and we’ll be handed the keys to our new home.
+We are now comfortably settled and happy in the City of Enoch, just outside Cedar City, Utah.
+Kathy has been hired at Intermountain Cedar City Hospital working as a Labor and Delivery Nurse, Postpartum Nurse and Lactation Consultant.
+So, the Cedar City area will be our home going forward.
+We found a wonderful house in Enoch, made an offer on it, and moved in on Monday, Jul 1st, 2019.
 Life is really good!
-Cedar City is a wonderful town; we love the new Cedar City Utah Temple; and, it appears the city is at geographic crossroads for our family.
+Enoch and the Cedar City area are a wonderful place to be; we love the new Cedar City Utah Temple; we love our new Ward Family (the Meetinghouse is just two blocks away); and, it appears Cedar City is at geographic crossroads for our dispersed family.

 Our Family Logo:

 The Cypress Tree is a lasting symbol of strength, endurance, and faith.